jbcodeforce/flink-studies/docs/coding/getting-started.md

 # Getting started

 ???- info "Update"
+    * Created 2018
-    Created 2018 Updated 10/2024
+    * Updated 10/2024

-    Flink supports Java 11 so Quarkus code needs to be limited to quarkus 3.2.12_Final and maven should compile in JDK 11.
+This chapter groups the different environments to deploy Flink job locally on developers workstation which could be docker compose, minikube, or hybrid using Confluent Cloud Kafka cluster and local Flink.
+For using Confluent Cloud  for Flink read [this chapter](../techno/ccloud-flink.md#getting-started).

 ## Pre-requisites

-* Need a docker engine, with Docker Desktopn and docker compose CLIs or Minikube and docker-ce engine.
+* Need a docker engine, with docker compose CLIs or Minikube and docker-ce engine.
 * Get docker cli, helm, and kubectl
 * Clone this repository.

-As a Serverless solution without managing Flink and focusing on developing SQL based streaming use [Confluent Cloud for Apache Flink](../techno/ccloud-flink.md).

-## Confluent Cloud deployment

-[See this chapter](../techno/ccloud-flink.md#getting-started) for starting doing some Flink SQL work.

 ## Minikube